hadjTahar/qorex/docs/doc.md

 - Components:
    - ::process
    - DynamicEase ( Linear, Bezier, Damped and CSS like Polynomial Eases )

+### Components

+    When a new components is added, the components are sorted by their parentItem hierarchy, to ensure CoreComponent::process calls, are called properly.
+    If there is a lag or a delay, probably it's a sorting issue

 ### Camel case vs snake case convention